openwisp/openwisp-docs/tutorials/hotspot.rst

 - Sign up for one of the non-free plans.
 - Enter your real email address and dummy personal information.
-- Click “Proceed with the payment.”
+- Click "Proceed with the payment."
 - Enter the following paypal credentials:
   ``support@openwisp.io`` / ``tester123`` and click on
   "start session".